dunika/result-try/README.md

 ## The Solution

-`try-result` forces you to handle exceptions as data, ensuring no error is ever left unhandled.
+`result-try` forces you to handle exceptions as data, ensuring no error is ever left unhandled.

 1.  **Wraps** unstable code (Promises, async functions, sync blocks) safely.
 2.  **Catches** every exception and converts it into a `Result` object.